Loch Lomond Dining Ideas

 Don’t forget Café St. Mocha Kiosk is open again 9am -5pm on Luss Pier for great coffee, ice-cream and snacks, or why not enjoy a glass of wine and some delicious Scottish seafood in the Luss Seafood Bar?
 Stock up on locally made designer gifts at the Luss General Store while in the village.

-In Balloch, catch the Farmer’s & Craft Market on the first and third Sunday of every month at Loch Lomond Shores.
+In Balloch, catch the Farmer’s & Craft Market every weekend at Loch Lomond Shores.

 The Helensburgh Market in the Square is held regularly on the second Saturday of each month, with lots of delicious food and drink from local producers.